-- (1) An interim district land board established under section 7 of the Constitution (Consequential Provisions) Statute shall continue in existence until the board established by the Constitution and referred to in this Act is appointed. - (2) The board referred to in subsection (1) shall be appointed within six months from the date of the coming into force of this Act. - On the coming into force of this Act, a former controlling authority shall cease to deal with any land matter, which was pending before it, and any such matter shall be transferred to the board. - (4) A person whose lease had expired by the time of the coming into force of the Constitution and who had partially or fully developed the land, shall be entitled to a fresh grant upon application to the board. - (5) Where any case relating to a land dispute was pending before the High Court prior to coming into force of this Act, that case shall continue to be heard by the High Court until completion.

-(6) Where any case relating to a land dispute was pending before a magistrate's court or an executive committee court prior to the 2nd July, 2000, the case shall continue to be heard by the magistrate's court or the local council court until completion.
+- (1) An interim district land board established under section 7 of the Constitution (Consequential Provisions) Statute shall continue in existence until the board established by the Constitution and referred to in this Act is appointed. - (2) The board referred to in subsection (1) shall be appointed within six months from the date of the coming into force of this Act. - (3) On the coming into force of this Act, a former controlling authority shall cease to deal with any land matter, which was pending before it, and any such matter shall be transferred to the board. - (4) A person whose lease had expired by the time of the coming into force of the Constitution and who had partially or fully developed the land, shall be entitled to a fresh grant upon application to the board. - (5) Where any case relating to a land dispute was pending before the High Court prior to coming into force of this Act, that case shall continue to be heard by the High Court until completion. - (6) Where any case relating to a land dispute was pending before a Magistrates' Court or a Local Council Court prior to the coming into force of this Act, the case shall continue to be heard by the Magistrates' Court or the Local Council Court until completion.